Sit-in movement

-The sit-in movement, sit-in campaign, or student sit-in movement, was a wave of sit-ins that followed the Greensboro sit-ins on February 1, 1960, led by students at North Carolina Agricultural and Technical Institute (A&T).
-Even though the Greensboro sit-in was not the initial sit-in it created a boom of sit-ins that then created this movement.
+The sit-in movement, sit-in campaign, or student sit-in movement, was a wave of sit-ins that followed the Greensboro sit-ins on February 1, 1960, led by students – Ezell Blair Jr., David Richmond, Franklin McCain, and Joseph McNeil – at North Carolina Agricultural and Technical Institute (A&T).
+Sit-ins challenging racial segregation had taken place in earlier years as well, including demonstrations in the Great Plains region in 1958–1960 and other cities prior to Greensboro.
+Even though the Greensboro sit-in was not the first sit-in, it sparked a wave of sit-ins that created the sit-in movement.
 The sit-in movement employed the tactic of nonviolent direct action and was a pivotal event during the Civil Rights Movement.

 The sit-in movement took place during the 1960s, but sit-ins were occurring all over America many years before then.
 The idea for sit-ins first stemmed from the sit-down strikes during the labor movement.
 Due to the success of sit-down strikes, similar peaceful protest tactics were used to fight for civil rights.
 Some of the most influential sit-ins prior to the sit-in movement occurred in Chicago, Illinois in 1943.
-These sit-ins led by CORE set a prime example of how sit-ins work and why they are effective.
+These sit-ins led by the Congress of Racial Equality (CORE) set a prime example of how sit-ins work and why they are effective.

 African-American college students attending historically Black colleges and universities in the United States powered the sit-in movement.
-Many students in the United States followed by example, as sit-ins provided a powerful tool for students to use to attract attention.
+Many students in the United States followed their example, as sit-ins provided a powerful tool for students to use to attract attention.
+While they were often under-recognized, Black women played a significant role in organizing these efforts, particularly at Bennett College, where they helped organize sit-ins, plan meetings, and provide guidance to other participants, contributing to the movement's early growth.
 The students of Baltimore made use of this in 1960 when many used the efforts to desegregate department store restaurants, which proved to be successful lasting about three weeks.
 This was one small role Baltimore played in the civil rights movement of the 1960s.
 The city facilitated social movements as it saw bus and taxi companies hiring African Americans in 1951–1952.
 Sit-ins also frequently occurred in segregated facilities in Oklahoma City between 1958 and 1964.